-Verint Systems Inc. (together with its consolidated subsidiaries, "Verint", the "Company", "we", "us", and "our", unless the context indicates otherwise) is a global leader in Actionable Intelligence® solutions.
-Our portfolio of Enterprise Intelligence SolutionsTM and Security Intelligence SolutionsTM helps organizations Make Big Data ActionableTM through the ability to capture, analyze and act on large volumes of rich, complex, and often underused information sources-such as voice, video, and unstructured text.
-With Verint solutions and value-added services, organizations of all sizes can make more timely and effective decisions.
-Today, more than 10,000 organizations in over 150 countries, including over 80 percent of the Fortune 100, count on Verint solutions to improve enterprise performance and make the world a safer place.
+Verint® Systems Inc. (together with its consolidated subsidiaries, "Verint", the "Company", "we", "us", and "our", unless the context indicates otherwise) is a global leader in Actionable Intelligence® solutions.
+Actionable Intelligence is a necessity in a dynamic world of massive information growth because it empowers organizations with crucial insights and enables decision makers to anticipate, respond, and take action.
+With Verint solutions and value-added services, organizations of all sizes and across many industries can make more timely and effective decisions.
+Today, more than 10,000 organizations in over 180 countries, including over 80 percent of the Fortune 100, use Verint solutions to improve enterprise performance and make the world a safer place.